0Hughman0/MinerClub/README.md

 7. Set the environment variable `FLASK_APP=app`
 8. Initialise the database by entering `pipenv run flask minerclub init`
 8. Run the server using your preferred method.
 Note that I thoroughly recommend using https in order to ensure security.
 9. Set your Minecraft server to refresh the whitelist regularly.
+You can do this with a Cron job.

 ## Additional Helpers